convexengineering/gpkit/docs/source/gettingstarted.rst

 Fixed Variables
 ---------------
-To declare a variable with a constant value, use the ``Variable`` class, as above, but specify the ``value=`` input argument:
+To declare a variable with a constant value, use the ``Variable`` class, as above, but put a number before the units:

 .. code-block:: python

     # Declare \rho equal to 1.225 kg/m^3.
-    # NOTE: write a literal backslash by preceding it with another backslash
+    # NOTE: in python string literals backslashes must be doubled
     rho = Variable("\\rho", 1.225, "kg/m^3", "Density of air at sea level")

-In the example above, the key name ``"\\rho"`` is for LaTeX printing (described later).
+In the example above, the key name ``"\rho"`` is for LaTeX printing (described later).
 The unit and description arguments are optional.

 .. code-block:: python